DanielEscadas/conde-b1g_inventory/README.md

 * **/closeinventory** - Closes the inventory if needed

 ## Installation
+- Download the code and change the folder name to conde-b1g_inventory
 - This should be pretty much drag and drop, change the essentialmode on the sql file to whatever is your database name, and run it.
 - To add the notifications, just trigger this event on your es_extended classes/player functions.
 Ex: addInventoryItem, removeInventoryItem, addMoney, removeMoney: